-- 1. Tips For Elementary Schools handout targets teachers and other elementary school personnel, and provides them with tips to increase fruit and vegetable consumption, reduce screen time, increase physical activity, and decrease sweetened beverage consumption in elementary school children. - 2.
-Tips For Elementary Schools posters enlarged versions of the Tips For Elementary Schools handout are available in two poster sizes (27" x 40" and 38" x 56") to hang in highly-visible locations. - - 3.
+- 1. Tips For Elementary Schools handout targets teachers and other elementary school personnel and provides them with tips to increase fruit and vegetable consumption, closely monitor and limit screen time, increase physical activity, and decrease sweetened beverage consumption in elementary school children. - 2.
+Tips For Elementary Schools posters includes enlarged versions of the Tips For Elementary Schools handout that are available in two poster sizes ( $27" \times 40"$ and $38" \times 56"$ ) to hang in highly visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
 Partner With And Educate Families handout provides tips to help school personnel reach out to families to help them learn about and adopt the 5210 behaviors. - 5.
-5210 School Presentation Guide contains a presentation that may be given to elementary school students to introduce the 5210 message, and instructions for the presenter. - 6.
+5210 School Presentation Guide contains a presentation that may be given to elementary school students to introduce the 5210 message and instructions for the presenter. - 6.
 5210 Song provides a catchy tune for teachers to reinforce the 5210 message. - 7.
 I've Been Caught Eating Healthy and I've Been Caught Being Active stickers provide templates and directions for creating stickers to reward children for being "caught" eating healthy and being active during the school day. - 8.
-Provide Healthy Choices handouts describe ways schools and classrooms can encourage healthy snacking and have non-food celebrations. - 9.
-Class Snack Program handout describes a method for parents and children to share in providing healthy snacks in the classroom. - 10.
-Provide Non-Food Rewards handout describes the benefits of providing non-food rewards and gives examples of non-food rewards children like.
+Provide Healthy Choices handouts describe ways schools and classrooms can encourage healthy snacking and have non-food celebrations.